 The calendar includes description of the programs and their locations

 You can also call us directly at (416) 588-3755 and speak with any of our staff at anytime!

 The EarlyON Child and Family Centre

 A supportive place for parents/caregivers and young children.

-The Davenport EarlyON Child and Family Centre is a welcoming and inclusive place where parents and caregivers can bring their young children to play, meet other caregivers, get answers on child development and find information on programs and services.
-Children can participate in preschool activities that support their growth and development.
+The Davenport-Perth EarlyON Child and Family Centre is a welcoming and inclusive place where parents and caregivers can bring their young children to connect with others.
+Families can play and learn, and find information about the community.
+Children participate in activities that support their growth and development.
 We offer a variety programs in different locations across the Davenport community.

 Le Centre francophone de Toronto offre des programmes diversifies pour vos enfants en francais.
 416-922-2672 www.centrefranco.org

-- Early learning drop-in programs for any parents/caregivers and children
+- Early learning drop-in programs for parents/caregivers and children

 - Information about pregnancy and parenting